lunarmodules/ldoc/doc/doc.md

 adjacent functions in different sections, so that you are not forced to order your code in a particular way.

+With 1.4, there is another option for documenting classes, which is the top-level type `classmod`.
+It is intended for larger classes which are implemented within one module, and the advantage that methods can be put into sections.

-Sometimes a module may logically span several files.
-There will be a master module with name 'foo' and other files which when required add functions to that module.
+Sometimes a module may logically span several files, which can easily happen with large There will be a master module with name
+'foo' and other files which when required add functions to that module.
 If these files have a @submodule tag, their contents will be placed in the master module documentation.
 However, a current limitation is that the master module must be processed before the submodules.